 Mini Reviews (June 2007)

-Lies & Alibis, It's a Boy Girl Thing, Your Mommy Kills Animals!, Epic Movie, Nancy Drew, Fantastic Four: Rise of the Silver Surfer, Gracie
+Resistance, Lies & Alibis, It's a Boy Girl Thing, Your Mommy Kills Animals!, Epic Movie, Gracie

 Though Lies & Alibis manages to coast along on the strength of its colorful cast and inventive visuals for a while, there comes a point at which Noah Hawley's screenplay just becomes too complex for its own good - with the film's final half hour a chaotic mess of double-crosses and plot twists.
 It's too bad, really, as the movie is initially an entertainingly lightweight comedy that benefits substantially from Coogan's enormously engaging turn as Ray Elliot - a slick businessman who's made a career out of cooking up alibis for unfaithful men and women.
 Coogan's sarcastic persona is put to particularly effective use here - ie after being roughed up by goons and told he's in the middle of his worst nightmare, Ray responds, "my worst nightmare has rats in it" - while the exceedingly quirky supporting cast (which includes, among others, James Brolin, Selma Blair, and Henry Rollins) certainly plays a substantial role in the film's early success.
 But the third act - which finds most of the characters converging on a swanky hotel - comes off as egregiously frenetic and flat-out incomprehensible, and leaves the film with one heck of a bad aftertaste.